-National Youth Federation CLG trading as Youth Work Ireland is committed to ensuring that the organisation's finances are managed to a high standard, and in line with established accounting practices, charity, and company law.
+National Youth Federation CLG trading as Youth Work Ireland is committed to ensuring that the organisation's finances are managed to a high standard, and in line with established accounting practices, charity, funders requirements (DEPR etc.) and company law.

 Purpose: